pexpect/pexpect/doc/examples.rst

   This will start a subshell and log all input and output to a file.
   This demonstrates the :meth:`~pexpect.spawn.interact` method of Pexpect.

-`fix_cvs_files.py <https://github.com/pexpect/pexpect/blob/master/examples/fix_cvs_files.py>`_
-  This is for cleaning up binary files improperly added to CVS.
-This script scans the given path to find binary files; checks with CVS to see if the sticky options are set to -kb; finally if sticky options are not -kb then uses 'cvs admin' to set the -kb option.

 `ftp.py <https://github.com/pexpect/pexpect/blob/master/examples/ftp.py>`_
   This demonstrates an FTP "bookmark".
 This connects to an ftp site;
   does a few ftp tasks; and then gives the user interactive control over